A DIY farmer’s market wood sign for the kitchen.

 I wasn’t sure how my sign would hang with the board being warped, but I think it’s ok.
 After all, it’s supposed to be rustic, right?

-Now that the DIY wood sign is hung, I can officially call the kitchen done.
+Now that my farmer’s market wood sign is hung, I can officially call the kitchen done.

 What kind of project are you working on right now?